iterorganization/SimDB/docs/user_guide.md

 ### IMAS URI schema

-IMAS URIs specified in the manifest can either be in the form of remote data URIs or local data URIS.
+IMAS URIs specified in the manifest can either be in the form of remote data URIs or local data URIs.

 The IMAS local data URI is used to locate an IMAS data entry accessible from the machine where the client is being run.
 The URI schema looks like: